 Transportation & Airport Transfer

 The best way to get to the city from the airport is The Airport Express.
-The train ride takes just under 25 minutes and departs every 12 minutes, starting early in the morning (5:50am) until late at night (12:48am).
-Roundtrip costs about HK180 (around US$23).
+The train ride takes just under 25 minutes and departs every 12 minutes, starting early in the morning (5:50 a.m.) until late at night (12:48 a.m.).
+A roundtrip costs about HK$180 (around US$23).

-Public buses offer a more affordable option with plenty of choices servicing a variety of locations.
-They’ll take no more than 45 minutes between the airport and Central and costs about US$5 if not less.
+Public buses offer a more affordable option with plenty of choices serving a variety of locations.
+They’ll take no more than 45 minutes between the airport and Central and cost about US$5 or less.

-Taxis are the most expensive option and you have to choose the right color (either red, blue, or green) depending on your location or destination.
-Most likely you’ll want the red one which serves all of Hong Kong Island and Kowloon and will cost roughly US$35-$40.
+Taxis are the most expensive option, and you have to choose the right color (red, blue, or green) depending on your location or destination.
+Most likely, you’ll want the red one, which serves all of Hong Kong Island and Kowloon and costs roughly US$35–$40.

 Hong Kong Gay Hotels

-There aren’t currently any gay hotels in Hong Kong, but there are many gay-friendly options, particularly The Eaton who regularly hosts LGBTQ+ events.
+There aren’t currently any gay hotels in Hong Kong, but there are many gay-friendly options, particularly The Eaton, which regularly hosts LGBTQ+ events.

 Luxury

-Mandarin Oriental – this luxury hotel has provided award-winning service and impressive facilities for more than 55 years.
-Found in the heart of the city, the spacious rooms and suites offer incredible views of Victoria Harbour and the city skyline.
-They have ten fantastic restaurants and bars, three with Michelin stars.
-Also enjoy a Shanghainese-inspired holistic spa, indoor pool, and 24-hour fitness center.
+Mandarin Oriental – This luxury hotel has provided award-winning service and impressive facilities for more than 55 years.
+Located in the heart of the city, its spacious rooms and suites offer incredible views of Victoria Harbour and the city skyline.
+The hotel boasts ten fantastic restaurants and bars, including three with Michelin stars.
+Guests can also enjoy a Shanghainese-inspired holistic spa, an indoor pool, and a 24-hour fitness center.

-Mira Moon – a boutique hotel located with 91 themed rooms and suites in the center of Causeway Bay on Hong Kong Island.
-Its surrounded by shopping malls, eating establishments, and plenty of local transport.
+Mira Moon – A boutique hotel with 91 themed rooms and suites, located in the center of Causeway Bay on Hong Kong Island.
+It is surrounded by shopping malls, dining establishments, and plenty of local transportation options.

-Hotel Icon – stay in the shopping and nightlife district of Tsim Sha Tsui with a beautiful panoramic harbor view.
-The rooms are stylish and spacious, and the hotel has a rooftop pool, a health club, and an in-house spa.
-Also take advantage of one of their three vibrant dining spaces.
+Hotel Icon – Situated in the shopping and nightlife district of Tsim Sha Tsui, this hotel offers beautiful panoramic harbor views.
+Its stylish and spacious rooms, rooftop pool, health club, and in-house spa provide a luxurious stay.
+Guests can also dine at one of the three vibrant on-site restaurants.

 Mid-Range

-Butterfly on Wellington Boutique Hotel Central – very well located near the Hong Kong finance center, The LANDMARK shopping mall, the artistic SoHo District, and Lan Kwai Fong.
-They offer boutique accommodations just a 5-minute walk from Central MTR Station.
+Butterfly on Wellington Boutique Hotel Central – Ideally located near the Hong Kong Finance Center, The LANDMARK shopping mall, the artistic SoHo District, and Lan Kwai Fong.
+This hotel offers boutique accommodations just a 5-minute walk from Central MTR Station.

-Eaton Hong Kong – found in the heart of Kowloon just a few minutes walk from Jordan MTR Station.
-Guests can enjoy a rooftop swimming pool, yoga studio, gym, co-working club, and various restaurants and bars including a Cantonese restaurant with a Michelin star.
-The Eaton is probably the most LGBTQ+-friendly hotel in Hong Kong and they host LGBTQ+ events throughout the year.
+Eaton Hong Kong – Located in the heart of Kowloon, just a few minutes’ walk from Jordan MTR Station.
+The hotel features a rooftop swimming pool, yoga studio, gym, co-working club, and various restaurants and bars, including a Cantonese restaurant with a Michelin star.
+The Eaton is likely the most LGBTQ+-friendly hotel in Hong Kong, hosting LGBTQ+ events throughout the year.

 Budget

-Hotel LBP – a boutique hotel with affordable prices suitable for all budgets near Sheung Wan and Sai Ying Pun MTR stations.
-There are also several great restaurants and bars in the area with views of Victoria Harbor.
-They conveniently sell tickets to many attractions and activities like Ocean Park, Disneyland, the Big Bus, and local tours.
-Also enjoy drinks at the 4/F Lounge or a workout in the fitness center.
+Hotel LBP – A boutique hotel with affordable prices suitable for all budgets, near Sheung Wan and Sai Ying Pun MTR stations.
+The area is home to several great restaurants and bars with views of Victoria Harbour.
+The hotel conveniently sells tickets to attractions such as Ocean Park, Disneyland, the Big Bus, and local tours.
+Guests can also enjoy drinks at the 4/F Lounge or a workout in the fitness center.

-Minimal Hotel Bazaar – a simple hotel located in Mong Kok, a commercial and shopping district with many famous shopping areas like as Langham Place, Ladies Street, and Sneakers Street.
-Other nearby popular spots include The Lounge & Bar at The Ritz-Carlton, Kowloon Park, and Tsim Sha Tsui Promenade.
+Pop Inn Mong Kok – A simple hotel located in Mong Kok, a commercial and shopping district with many famous shopping areas like Langham Place, Ladies Street, and Sneakers Street.
+Nearby popular spots include The Lounge & Bar at The Ritz-Carlton, Kowloon Park, and Tsim Sha Tsui Promenade.

-Yesinn – recently renovated and situated in a 25-story building in Yau Ma Tei, Kowloon.
-It has the Temple Street Night Market just a few steps away.
-Explore local restaurants all around, relax in the common room, or lounge on the rooftop garden.
+Yesinn – Recently renovated and situated in a 25-story building in Yau Ma Tei, Kowloon.
+The Temple Street Night Market is just steps away.
+Guests can explore local restaurants, relax in the common room, or lounge on the rooftop garden.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.